kubedb/docs/docs/guides/mssqlserver/scaling/horizontal-scaling/overview.md

 9. After successful scaling of the PetSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `MSSQLServer` object to reflect the updated cluster state.

-10. After successful scaling of the `MSSQLServer` replicas, the `KubeDB` Ops Manager resumes the `MSSQLServer` object so that the `KubeDB` community operator can resume its usual operations.
+10. After successful scaling of the `MSSQLServer` replicas, the `KubeDB` Ops Manager resumes the `MSSQLServer` object so that the `KubeDB` provisioner operator can resume its usual operations.

 In the next doc, we are going to show a step-by-step guide on scaling of a MSSQLServer cluster using Horizontal Scaling.